-If you have money to pay for a solution, one product that several customers have used successfully Statica from QuotaGuard.
+If you need to do non-HTTP requests, like ODBC or MySQL, another product that several customers have used successfully Statica from QuotaGuard.
 They provide a kind of static-IP-as-a-service.
 You rent the IP address from them, and they provide a wrapper script that you can use to run your code, which tunnels all access to external IPs from that code over a proxy on that IP address.
 One caveat if you're connecting to an MS SQL server database: it appears to work well with pymssql, but not with pbodbc.

 If you have some kind of API that allows you to whitelist specific IPs using a

 side-channel (eg. if your database is on Amazon Web Services, then you can

 use boto) then you could write a bit of code that gets the current IP where your

 IPify, and then whitelist the IP address dynamically